-Fig. 5 plots the number of faults detected in EiffelBase and EiffelBase+ over a median 80-minute session; it is clear that the behavior with strong specifications dominates over standard contracts after only a few minutes.
-Dominance is observed consistently in all classes (with the usual exception of ITERATORS and QUEUES): a median session with strong contracts finds more faults than a median session with standard contracts after a time between two seconds and five minutes depending on the class under test; after a time between 13 seconds and 20 minutes, testing with strong contracts finds more faults than testing with standard contracts will find in the whole session.
+Fig. 2 plots the number of faults detected in EiffelBase and EiffelBase+ over a median 80-minute session; it is clear that the behavior with strong specifications dominates over standard contracts after only a few minutes.
+Dominance is observed consistently in all classes (with the usual exception of ITERATORs and QUEUEs): a median session with strong contracts after a time between two seconds and five minutes depending on the class under test; after a time between 13 seconds and 20 minutes, testing with strong contracts finds more faults than testing with standard contracts will find in the whole session.

-TABLE III SPECIFICATION OVERHEAD
+TABLE VI SPECIFICATION OVERHEAD